REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals)

-U.S. exporters may also submit questions to the ECHA helpdesk (free of charge).
+U.S. exporters may also submit questions to ECHA or Member State helpdesks (free of charge).

 In addtion, ECHA maintains the following webpage containing links to the REACH regulation (as amended), court-rulings by the European Court of Justice and other relevant legislation.
 See REACH legal texts.

 b.
 Helpful EU Websites

 If you have additional questions not covered on this website, please send an email to the following address: Office.BrusselsEC@trade.gov and reference "REACH Inquiry" in the subject line.
 One of our specialists will respond to your inquiry as soon as possible.

 The link you have chosen will take you to a non-U.S. Government website.